rexhip/rexhip/code_snippets/bits.md

            data := #status, // Read the whole word mb := #mb);

-// Later in the program when one a bits need to be read, then
+// Later in the program when one a bits need to be read, then a
 // bit can refer to diretly.
 Eg. #status.b11_ready, for the ready
 // bit in this example

 IF #status.b11_ready THEN
     // Do something.
 END_IF;

 // Same tecnicke can be used when a word need to be written to